 Play mats exceeding $100 tend to be from luxury, eco-friendly lines.
 These extra-large, rug-like mats typically don’t come with activity gyms or toys.

 A. While bouncers and swings are great ways to keep your baby happy and keep your hands free to get some work done, they don’t offer the variety of stimuli that baby play mats do.
-Baby activity mats offer more toys and also more visual stimulation, both above and below, than a swing, which might come with a couple toys, if any.
+Baby activity mats offer more toys and also more visual stimulation, both above and below, than a swing, which might come with a couple of toys, if any.
 Play mats tend to be more interactive, developing your child’s important motor and hand-eye coordination skills.
-Tummy-time mats also offers an important strengthening component that swings and bouncers don’t.
+Tummy-time mats also offer an important strengthening component that swings and bouncers don’t.
+Spending tummy time on a playmat relieves pressure on the baby’s head, helping to avoid bald spots or flat spots.

 A. Strictly speaking, a play mat is just the foam or cloth surface you lay on the ground.
 It is designed to be visually stimulating for a baby.
 A play gym is the mat plus an overarching system of dangling toys or toys attached to other parts of the mat.
 Play gyms will encourage babies or toddlers to work their developing muscles by reaching or kicking toys.
 An activity mat is a fabric mat with animals or flowers sewn into it that may squeak or crinkle or provide other sensory experiences other than sight.